 The posh Art Restaurant & Café features 16th-century style interiors and serves Polish and Italian cuisine as well as a seasonal menu of specialties.
 It’s a great place to try Lower Silesian cuisine as well as dishes from Wrocław with 100-year old recipes.
 Amenities include a gym, a seasonal garden, and art exhibits.

-I visited Wrocław as a guest of JayWay Travel.
+I visited Wrocław on a trip to Poland as a guest of JayWay Travel.
 All opinions, as always, are honest and independent.